 Our intensive Kitchen Operations Management Program is intended to provide essential skills for those actively pursuing employment in kitchen operations management as well as to upgrade the skill sets of busy professionals working in the industry.
 The courses required for this kitchen operations program expose you to both core George Brown College curriculum and industry-relevant content.

 Once you have completed all the requirements of this program, you can request to receive a certificate.
-Program graduates may only need to complete a handful of extra courses to obtain another operations management certificate since this program shares a number of its course requirements with Food and Beverage, Hotel, Special Events and Tourism.
+Program graduates may only need to complete a handful of extra courses to obtain another operations management certificate since this program shares a number of its course requirements with Food and Beverage, Hotel and Special Events.
 Program graduates are also encouraged to pursue bridging into an appropriate full-time hospitality program.

 Core Courses (Seven)

 Completion order is only limited by course prerequisites:

 - HOST 1131 Career ReadinessOnline Option

 - HOST 1017 Food, Beverage and Labour Cost ControlOnline Option

 - HOST 9085 Hospitality PurchasingOnline Option

 - HOSF 1030 Theory of Food 1Online Option